NikitaProtsenko/NikitaProtsenko/README.md

 - 👋 Hi, I’m @NikitaProtsenko
-- 👀 I’m interested in CV and mathematics(linear algebra and game theory)
+- 👀 I’m interested in CV
 - 💞️ I’m looking to collaborate on research CV

 ### :hammer_and_wrench: Languages and Tools :